dulldesk/notes/_notes/wifi-qr.md

 > `WIFI:T:WPA;S:my_ssid;P:mys3curepasswd;;`

 Encode string into a <abbr title="do it offline!">QR code</abbr>
-and iOS & Android phones can scan to join the network.
+and iOS & Android phones can scan it to join the network.

 Note that special characters in arguments (like `:`) need to be escaped (i.e. `\:`)